Deploy Pinchy on DigitalOcean

 Visit

 http://<your-droplet-ip>in your browser.
 You’ll see a loading page that tracks the installation progress.
-Once the build finishes (typically 5–8 minutes on DigitalOcean), it automatically redirects to the Pinchy setup wizard.The setup wizard will guide you through creating your admin account and configuring your first LLM provider.
+Once the images are pulled (typically 1-2 minutes), it automatically redirects to the Pinchy setup wizard.The setup wizard will guide you through creating your admin account and configuring your first LLM provider.

 Production setup